enix403/enix403.github.io/src/content/implementing-and-understanding-nerf/index.md

 One thing to note is that the standard NeRF formulation assumes that the scene is static, making it unsuitable for dynamic environments where objects or lighting conditions change over time.
 Extensions like _Dynamic NeRF_ attempt to address this, but these approaches add complexity and often require significantly more data.

-At the end, I recommend reading the original paper ["NeRF: Representing Scenes as Neural Radiance Fields for View Synthesis."][nerf-paper]
+At the end, I recommend reading the original paper ["NeRF: Representing Scenes as Neural Radiance Fields for View Synthesis"][nerf-paper] by Mildenhall et al.

 [nerf-paper]: <https://arxiv.org/abs/2003.08934>